jalallinux/jalallinux/README.md

 ### 🧐 More About Me:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
-Python & Data Mining
+Laravel and NuxtJs
 - 👯 I’m looking to collaborate on ...
 Best Developers :)
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-Laravel and NuxtJs
 - ⚡ Fun fact: ...
 ABC: Always Be Coding

 ---